open-education-hub/operating-systems/content/chapters/compute/lab/content/scheduling.md

 It is this handler that performs the context switch per se.
 Look at its code.
-It first saves the context of the currernt thread:
+It first saves the context of the current thread:

 ```C
 ucontext_t *stored = &running->context;